spbgti/spbgti-tools-schedule/docs/source/schedule_api.rst

 .. code-block:: python
    :linenos:

-   get_all_groups()
+   """
     returns all groups that have any schedules.
 Old schedules supposed to be deleted;
+   """

+   def get_all_groups():

 .. code-block:: python
    :linenos: